bazarghan/prompt-gen/README.md

 ## Output

-The tool generates an `output.txt` file in the **current working directory** from where `project-lister` was executed.
+The tool generates an `output.txt` file in the **current working directory** from where `prompt-gen` was executed.
 This file includes:

 1. A boilerplate prompt explaining the content to an LLM.
 2. A list of the selection roots and explicit exclusions (using relative paths).